GRHS Students of the Week

 .

-TJ Hester was nominated as a Student of the Week by GRHS Math Teacher Mr. Phil Harder.
+Steven Rosado Rodriguez was nominated as a Student of the Week by GRHS Language Arts Teacher Hilary Hollihan Leavitt.

-I’d like to nominate, TJ Hester as Student of the Week.
-Tanner is absolutely rocking Consumer Math this fall and has been a great asset to class.
-He is always prepared and completes his work on time and contributes to the class discussion.”
+I would like to nominate Steven Rosado Rodriguez for Student of the Week.
+Steven works very hard in my class and always has a good story to share.
+He makes the class a little more fun with his positive attitude and helpful nature.
+Steven is always on task and kind to his peers as well as myself. ”

 .